-- 9.19.1 Land dedicated for public purposes may be provided to the City by any of the following methods: - A. By dedication on the land subdivision plat, condominium plat or replat; or - B. By a separate dedication or donation document on the form provided by the City.
+- 9.19.1 Land dedicated for public purposes may be provided to the City by any of the following methods: A. By dedication on the land subdivision plat, condominium plat or replat; or - A. By dedication on the land subdivision plat, condominium plat of replat; of B. By a concerned dedication on denotion decourse on the form provided by the - B. By a separate dedication or donation document on the form provided by the City.